-In 1976, the Union of Japanese Scientists and Engineers (JUSE) saw the need for tools to promote innovation, communicate information and successfully plan major projects.
-A team researched and developed the seven new quality control tools, often called the seven management and planning (MP) tools, or simply the seven management tools.
-They are:
+In 1976, the Union of Japanese Scientists and Engineers (JUSE) saw the need for tools to promote innovation, communicate information, and successfully plan major projects.
+A team researched and developed these seven new quality control tools, often called the seven management and planning tools, or simply the seven management tools:

-- Relations Diagram: shows cause-and-effect relationships and helps you analyze the natural links between different aspects of a complex situation.
+Interrelationship diagram: Shows cause-and-effect relationships and helps analyze the natural links between different aspects of a complex situation.

-- Tree Diagram: breaks down broad categories into finer and finer levels of detail, helping you move your thinking step by step from generalities to specifics.
+Tree diagram: Breaks down broad categories into finer and finer levels of detail, helping to move step-by-step thinking from generalities to specifics.

-- Process Decision Program Chart (PDPC): systematically identifies what might go wrong in a plan under development.
+Process decision program chart: Systematically identifies what might go wrong in a plan under development.

 Adapted from The Quality Toolbox, Second Edition, ASQ Quality Press.